Skip to content

 name: str = "nice example"

-"""With this parameter you can configure the name; defaults to 'nice example'"""
+"""Name of the application; defaults to 'nice example'"""

 section1: MyExampleConfigSection = MyExampleConfigSection()